 Please note that The Seven Spiritual Laws of Success is not the kind of book you read once, and ‘get it’.
 It will take reading it multiple times, over many years to come.
 I have read it umpteen times.
 I just read the chapter on Detachment twice, in preparation for this post.

 The Law of Detachment is very powerful!
 It simply states that with good intentions and desires, we should pursue our dreams, but must be detached from the outcome.

 This law requires the ultimate in trust. ….Trusting God to deliver the rest.

 I know that this law works, as I have experienced many examples in my life.

-I was detached from outcome when I was in battle to defend caring for my mother.
-In most cases, I was totally detached from outcome, as we relocated to three different states over a 4 – 5 year period.
-I was detached because I felt powerless most times, but was not without power.
+I was detached from the outcome when I was in a battle to defend caring for my mother.
+In most cases, I was totally detached from the outcome, as we relocated to three different states over a 4 – 5 year period.
+I was detached because I felt powerless most times but was not without power.

-Detachment lead me to simply do what I felt was God’s will, and leave the rest up to Him.
+Detachment leads me to simply do what I felt was God’s will, and leave the rest up to Him.
 I had no choice.
 I had no clue what would finally happen.

 I used the Law of Detachment with my blog.

 I put my most personal information, pointing out my flaws, as well as, actions of others, without attachment to what this will cause, if I will get in trouble or conflict, as a result.